ces-peie/track-vico-changes/changes/descriptive-log.md

 - Improve question wording in questionnaire "H3 Informe del Caso" section "K - Hx Febril"
 - Remove questions in questionnaire "H3 Informe del Caso" section "K - Hx Febril" related to neck stiffness, facio-muscular weakness and photographs of skin irritation
 - We added questions about hepatomegaly and splenomegaly on section "H2 Comun".
 These are clinical signs of some causes of acute febrile illness

+---

+# Update risk-factors section
+## `934d7b02901de21d33a6ac0060bab4817c300f4c`
+### odeleongt
+#### 2015-10-16 13:53:00 -0600
+Update risk-factors section

+- Refine questions regarding "having traveled to another place" and recording where the person traveled to (country, department or municipality)
+- Added questions regarding interaction with ticks, rats or mice, and other animals in the house or workplace
+- Added question about using bed nets (pabellones)
+- Expanded questions on breastfeeding
+- Removed question about having clothes dryer